No Products in the Cart

 Milk is most commonly adulterated and thinned out with the addition of water.
 To test if the milk you consume is pure, place a drop of milk on a clean, polished slanting surface.
 If the milk is pure, the droplet will flow slowly down while leaving a white trail behind.
 If the milk is adulterated with water, it flows faster and leaves no trail.

 Coconut oil is a very popular food product in India, most commonly used in dishes for tempering and deep-frying.
 To test the purity of coconut oil, place the oil in a transparent glass and refrigerate it for thirty minutes.
-Pure coconut oil solidifies as a whole whereas adulterated coconut oil that is mixed with other oils separates as a different layer.
+Pure coconut oil solidifies as a whole whereas adulterated coconut oil that is mixed with other oils like mineral oil, separates as a different layer.

 Honey is usually mixed with sugar solution and here’s a simple test to find out if your honey is adulterated.
-Place a drop of honey in a transparent glass of water.
+Put a drop of honey in a transparent glass of water.
 Pure honey is dense and will not disperse in the water.
 Whereas, honey with sugar solution in it will disperse and colour the water.